markvankoningsveld/markvankoningsveld.github.io/_pages/definition_of_objectives.md

 The Frame of Reference distinguishes two levels of objectives: the strategic objective and the operational objective.

-Van Koningsveld and Mulder (2004) defined a basic frame of reference including an operational objective.
-During the CONSCIENCE project some arguments were made to rename this level of objectives to tactical objective.
-More important than the exact name is the elements that should be included in a properly formulated operational objective.
-AVan Koningsveld and Mulder (2004) defined a basic frame of reference including an operational objective.
-During the CONSCIENCE project some arguments were made to rename this level of objectives to tactical objective.
-More important than the exact name is the elements that should be included in a properly formulated operational objective.
-A Van Koningsveld and Mulder (2004) defined a basic frame of reference including an operational objective.
-During the CONSCIENCE project some arguments were made to rename this level of objectives to tactical objective.
-More important than the exact name is the elements that should be included in a properly formulated operational objective.
 A properly formulated operational objective:
 <ul>
-    <li>identify a specific thing that you want to direct effort to,
+    <li>identify a specific thing that you want to direct effort to,</li>
-    <li>identify a specific target that you are striving for,
+    <li>identify a specific target that you are striving for,</li>
-    <li>select an observable verb that describe the behavior that you are striving for,
+    <li>select an observable verb that describe the behavior that you are striving for,</li>
-    <li>add additional criteria to indicate how or when the outcome will be observable.
+    <li>add additional criteria to indicate how or when the outcome will be observable.</li>
 </ul>

 {% for category in page.category %}